webjay/emojoe.expo/ReadMe.md

 ## Expo

+- `npx expo-doctor` to check health.
-- `npm run expo install -- --check` to upgrade Expo and any relevant packages.
+- `npx expo install --fix` to upgrade all dependencies to match Expo SDK.
-- `npm run eas update` to ship an update.
-- `npm run eas build -- --profile preview --platform ios` for internal distribution.

 ### Links